Peter Lu: Girih tiles and quasicrystals in medieval Islamic architecture

 on the radio, and in magazines;

 the finding was identified as among the top 100 scientific discoveries of 2007 by Discover magazine.

 Technology in ancient Chinese art

 Earliest precision compound machines

 In 2004, Lu presented evidence in a single-author paper in Science that ancient Chinese craftsmen during the Spring and Autumn period used precision compound machines to craft spiral grooves on Chinese jade burial rings;

 Lu had been introduced earlier to the grooved rings by Prof. Jenny So at the Smithsonian Institution.

 Lu discovered that these grooves follow the exact mathematical form of the Archimedes spiral, demonstrating the ability of ancient craftsmen to interconvert two types of motion precisely, in order to fashion the jade rings.
 The close conformity to this mathematical form confirmed that these craftsmen must have had a precision compound machine (as opposed to a simple machine) in 550 BC, predating Archimedes by several centuries; prior to this paper, the earliest compound machines were thought to be of Greek origin (e.g., Archimedes' screw).

-Lu's discovery of the earliest precision compound machines was included in the Encyclopædia Britannica.